JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 19, 2023**
+- Took Coding Dojo exam to demonstrate proficiency in MERN

 **March 18, 2023**
 - Successfully deployed MERN project on AWS
 - Added the ability to my App.js file to redirect from "/" to "/products", which is the home page for my app